samblackburn/NetDoc/README.md

            --outDir LibraryTests\ContractAssertions
 ```
 The above command would scan 2 directories for referencing dll/exe files and document all usages of the public API of `Library.dll`.
 It would then output `MyProduct.cs` and `AnotherProduct.cs` contract classes, which break down the usages into a method for each assembly (in those product folders) that consumes the library.

+## Build/test

+No dependencies - should be easy to checkout, `dotnet build` and run the tests in this repo.
+I have only tried doing so on Windows but in principle it's cross-platform.
+The tests do a lot of compilation, so take around 20 seconds each!